pharmbio/robotlab/sop.md

 For actual cell painting the protocol is similar but preparation and post-work for washer, dispenser and incubator are more involved.

-## Start gui on robotlab-ubuntu
+## Start gui on NUC-robotlab

-The robotlab-ubuntu computer is the NUC running ubuntu.
+The NUC-robotlab computer is the NUC running ubuntu.

 Log in as `pharmbio`, go to the directory for the repo, `~/robot-cellpainter/`.